 French dip – Instead of regular French dip which can have 100 calories per serving, try Kite Hill’s Almond Milk version for only 30 calories.
 This brand also makes some great plant based dips.

 BBQ sauce – Pulled chicken, pulled pork, even beans and some salads (think cobb and buffalo chicken) call for barbeque sauce.
 Or maybe you are having a healthier version of a chicken sausage and vegan burger cook-out.
 Noblemade makes some tasty barbeque sauces that are both Keto and Whole 30 friendly.
 My favorite is the Mustard BBQ flavor, which also has turmeric (a great anti-inflammatory) and makes a great salad dressing.

 Spaghetti sauce – since I told the Prego story I should recommend some sauces you can substitute.
 Most sauces clock in at 90 calories for a measly half a cup and although low in fat, have a lot of added sugar for taste.
 Marinara sauce is a great topping for zoodles and cauliflower rice risotto, so you definitely don’t want to miss out on flavor.
 One substitution you can make is to buy the canned fire roasted tomatoes, which taste just about the same with a little bit of salt, pepper and basil.
-If you really miss the sugar, you can add some stevia or monk fruit.
 If you want spaghetti sauce straight from the bottle, you can try Primal Kitchen spaghetti sauce, which also comes in arrabiata, vodka, and tomato basil flavor.
 For low-carb spaghetti options, try spaghetti squash or shirataki noodles.

 I told you, there is no niche left unturned!
 The world is your sauce oyster.